steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 In order to integrate the FX Rack into your macro page, you need to do the following.

-1. Copy the bus and effects.
-The structure of your instrumet in the **Program Tree** must match the structure of the [Example VST Preset](#example-vst-preset).
+1. Copy the bus and effects in the **Program Tree**.
+The Program structure of your instrumet must match the structure of the [Example VST Preset](#example-vst-preset).

 ![Program Tree](../images/Creating-a-FX-Rack-Bus-FX.png)